The “Fed-amental” Attribution Error

 While the information has been obtained from sources believed to be reliable, Punk Rock Traders does not guarantee its completeness or accuracy, except concerning any disclosures related to Punk Rock Traders and the analyst’s involvement (if any) with any of the companies mentioned.
 All pricing reflects market close data for the securities discussed unless otherwise stated.
 Opinions and estimates reflect our judgment as of the date of this material and are subject to change without notice.
 Past performance is not indicative of future results.

 The material is not intended as an offer or solicitation for the purchase or sale of any financial instrument.
-The research and opinions (including stocks, stock lists, and trade ideas) on Punk Rock Traders do not consider individual client circumstances, risk tolerance, objectives, or needs and are not intended as recommendations of specific securities, financial instruments, or strategies.
+The research and opinions (including stocks, stock lists, and option ideas) on Punk Rock Traders do not consider individual client circumstances, risk tolerance, objectives, or needs and are not intended as recommendations of specific securities, financial instruments, or strategies.
 Recipients must make their own independent decisions regarding any securities or financial instruments mentioned.
 Unless explicitly agreed otherwise in writing, Punk Rock Traders is not acting as a municipal advisor, and the opinions or views containedon Punk Rock Traders do not constitute advice within the meaning of Section 15B of the Securities Exchange Act of 1934.

 The illustrations (including images, charts, tables, graphics, and colors used in our materials) are for informational and illustrative purposes only and do not constitute financial or investment advice.
 These visuals should not be relied upon to make any trading or investment decisions.
+Visuals, including any charts or performance metrics, are based on historical data and should not be interpreted as predictive or indicative of future performance.
 All users must conduct their own independent research and consult with a licensed financial advisor before making any financial or investment decisions.

 Content provided by guests, contributors, partners, members and affiliates on Punk Rock Traders is made available solely for informational and educational purposes.
+Punk Rock Traders and its affiliates may hold positions in some of the securities discussed.
+Such positions are subject to change at any time without notice.
 The views and opinions expressed by such parties are their own and do not necessarily reflect the views of Punk Rock Traders.
 Such content should not be interpreted as recommendations, endorsements, or as financial, legal, tax, or investment advice.
 Punk Rock Traders makes no representations or warranties as to the accuracy, completeness, or reliability of any information provided by guests, contributors, partners, members or affiliates, and expressly disclaims any liability for any errors or omissions contained therein.

+All investments carry the risk of loss, including the potential loss of principal.
 Options can carry significant risks, including the potential for unlimited losses if not managed correctly.
 Please read our Options Disclosure Document before considering any option transaction.

 The Ideas Wall Street Won’t Give You